 Student research project

-Supervisors: Professor Peter Meikle, Dr Sudip Paul, Dr Satvika Burugupalli
+Supervisors: Professor Peter Meikle, Dr Sudip Paul, Dr Satvika Burugupalli and Dr Alexandra George

 Research focus

-The Metabolomics Laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.
+The Metabolomics laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.

 Project summary

 Breastfeeding, the biological norm of feeding babies, provides numerous health benefits to babies.
-Infant-formula-feeding is thought to be inferior to breastfeeding because human milk provides specific and non-specific factors that have long-term consequences for early metabolism and the development of diseases1.
+Infant-formula-feeding is thought to be inferior to breastfeeding because human milk provides specific and non-specific factors that have long-term consequences for early metabolism and the development of diseases.
 However, the 20th century witnessed an increase in formula feeding.
 Currently, only 35% of infants are exclusively breastfed in the first six months of their life.

 Browse all postgraduate research opportunities